-- -Problem definition and objectives - -Literature review including references to primary research found in journals such as Journal of Consumer Research, Journal of Consumer Psychology, Psychology and Marketing, and Journal of Public Policy and Marketing. - -Utilization of book/class concepts - -Primary research such as a survey or focus group - -Managerial recommendations - -Work cited and appendix with supporting material - 1.
-Choose your own teams on Canvas by January 30th. - 2.
+- Problem definition and objectives - Literature review including references to primary research found in journals such as Journal of Consumer Research, Journal of Consumer Psychology, Psychology and Marketing, and Journal of Public Policy and Marketing. - Utilization of book/class concepts - Primary research such as a survey or focus group - Managerial recommendations - Work cited and appendix with supporting material - 1.
+Choose your own teams on Canvas by February 4th. - 2.
 Choose your topic.
-There will be an in-class project formulation day on March 3rd where project teams, working in groups, will identify a project topic in consultation with the professor.
-The deadline for submitting your final outline is March 17th.
+There will be an in-class project formulation day on March 4th where project teams, working in groups, will identify a project topic in consultation with the professor.
+The deadline for submitting your final outline is March 16th.
 No topic may be chosen by more than one group. - 3.
-Presentations will be April 14th, 16th, and 21st.
+Presentations will be April 15th, 20th, and 22nd.
 Presentation order will be determined randomly.
 I reserve the right to adjust the presentation order if necessary. - 4.
-All projects are due at 10:30 am on April 14th.
+All projects are due at 09:00am on April 15th.
 The deliverable is a PPT deck with all required elements.
 The amount of time for your presentation will depend on your class size and the number of groups in your class.
 It will likely range from 10-20 minutes, including Q&A. The PPT deck can include additional material beyond your presentation (the amount of time you will be asked to present your project will be determined based on the size of your section). - 5.
 All team members will receive the same grade for the project (25%).
 Failure to adequately contribute to your team's project will negatively affect your individual grade and participation grade.